Join millions of Canadians who have already trusted Loans Canada

 The KOHO Easy Account is KOHO’s original account.
 It has no annual fee and no account fees including no transaction, NSF, or e-transfer fees.
 The only exception is the foreign transaction fees, which will cost you 1.5% per transaction.

 Additionally, for all account types, if you refer a friend to KOHO you and your friend will get $20.
-To qualify for this bonus, your friend must sign up and make a purchase within 30 days of registering.
+To qualify for this bonus, your friend must sign up and purchase within 30 days of registering.
 Moreover, if you ever lose your card or suspect any fraudulent activity, you can use your KOHO app to freeze your account.

 KOHO Easy Account Key Features